sdkbox-doc/en/src/facebook/v2-lua/usage.md

 sdkbox.PluginFacebook.share(info);
 ```

-* You can share a link, but also comment on it at the same time, example:
+* You can share a link, but also comment on it at the same time.
+This requires the __Facebook app__ to be installed on the device.
+Example:
 ```lua
 FBShareInfo info;
 info.type  = FB_LINK;